NethServer/ns8-docs/nethvoice.rst

 Groups
 ------

-You can create user groups that will be visible and usable in applications, such as NethVoiceCTI.
+You can create user groups that will be visible and usable in applications, such as NethVoice CTI.

 Click the :guilabel:`Create new group`.
 Specify a name and :guilabel:`save`.